Harriet Stein, RN, MS

 In case you’re in a rush and quickly reading this blog, the answer is, “Yes.”

-Recently I had to travel to Scottsdale for business, and stayed in this very nice eclectic hotel.
+A few years ago I had to travel to Scottsdale for business, and stayed in the very nice eclectic Hotel Valley Ho.
 One of the first things I noticed once I checked into my room was when I went to wash my hands; I opened a packet with a little purple ball of soap.
 It wasn’t your typical small white nondescript miniature square bar of soap.
 This one was perfectly round, and had this wonderful lavender scent.
 After washing up, I placed the ball into the round soap dish they provided, and continued on my merry way.

 Two days later when I was packing to head home, I noticed I couldn’t leave the little purple ball of soap behind.
 It still looked brand new, and I just felt it would be a waste to so easily discard it.
 So I dried it off with a clean washrag, and packed it in my suitcase.
 Once I got home I found a small glass dish and placed it next to my kitchen sink…and then began to notice….